keeperdog/docs-vuepress/docs/guide/README.md

 I have experience in developing web-based applications using rest API services。Knowledge of JIRA and Deployment Software， Basic knowledge of Git/Github and version control，strong responsibility and flexibility under work pressure，At least 5 years experience in structure / component design and implementation

 I think I'm a good team member and I'm a person of great honesty to others.
-Also I am able to work under great pressure.
+Also I am able to work hard under great pressure.

 That’s all.
 Thank you for giving me the chance